Teeworlds 0.7

 Part size Int The size of this part.
 Meaning the size in bytes of the next raw data field.

 Data Raw The snapshot data.
 Which is a bunch of packed ints.
 The first is the amount of removed items.
 The second is the amount of item deltas.
 The third a unused zero byte.
-And the following ints are all snap items.
-You can read more about snap items and the structure of this data field in the snap items section.
+Then there are "amount of removed items" repeated integers identifying the deleted items.
+Followed by "amount of item deltas" repeated snap items You can read more about snap items and the structure of this data field in the snap items section.

 One full snapshot.
 If it does not fit into one message it will be split into multiple parts and send as NETMSG_SNAP instead.